codeemoji/codeemoji-plugin/README.md

 _CECollectorMulti_.
 The interface defines the _collect(PsiElement, Editor, InlayHintsSink)_ method. _CECollectorMulti_
 allows you to implement this method using a list of collectors, useful for use with _CEProviderMulti_.

 The _CECollector_ abstract class is the main class for implementing a collector.
-It extends the abstract class of service
-_CEInlayBuilder_ which contains all the methods for manipulating inlay hints.
+It extends the abstract class _CEInlayBuilder_ which contains all the methods for manipulating inlay hints.
 Child classes must implement _processCollect(PsiElement, Editor, InlayHintsSink)_.